shaunleeyx/Machine-Learning-Data-Analysis-Project/README.md

 Death: Reported death from COVID-19

-Appropriate measures of the central tendency and dispersion for attributes:
+<h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>